d-exclaimation/pioneer/Documentation/guides/getting-started/entities.md

 ### User inputs

-We also want a entity for the input that the API client will give to create and/or update a User profile.
+We also want an entity for the input that the API client will give to create and/or update a User profile.

 ```swift
 import Pioneer